PatCH0816/caption-driven-xai/doc/source/02_abstract.md

 [x] check 1024 features are dependent if resnet or transformer [x] update dataloader to provide CLIP preprocessored images [x] whats the scale of the original mnist data?
-0-1 or 0-255? -> CLIP expect 0-1 [] balance 5/8 mnist dataset
+0-1 or 0-255? -> CLIP expect 0-1 [x] balance 5/8 mnist dataset
 [] network surgery
-[] fix presentation date for lab buddies (09.02 presentation at 09:00 o'clock) [] Draw network surgery
+[] fix presentation date for lab buddies (09.02 presentation at 08:00 o'clock) [] Draw network surgery
 -->